donadigo/TMInterfacePublic/docs.md

 # Introduction
 TMInterface is state-of-the-art TAS tool for Trackmania Nations and United Forever.
 It allows you to replay, analyze and modify runs to achieve faster runs and push the game to it's limits.
-It was never meant to be a tool for cheating or unfair play and this is why it comes with security features that doesn't allow for this. **Do not** ever use the tool if you intend to drive legitimate runs and compete on public leaderboards.
+It was never meant to be a tool for cheating or unfair play and this is why it comes with security features that doesn't allow for this. **Do not** ever use the attempt to drive legitimate runs and compete on public leaderboards while running the game with the tool injected.
 Any run done with the tool will contain a special signature that flags the run as a tool assisted run, regardless if the tool injected inputs or not.

 # TMInterface Commands & Variables